Exempt market securities

 Exempt market securities may involve a higher level of risk.
 There are no established secondary markets for exempt market securities and they are illiquid.
 Notably, unlike publicly traded companies, issuers of exempt market securities are not required to provide continuous disclosure to investors.
 Exempt market securities may be sold by an Exempt Market Dealer or Investment Dealer, or, in certain provinces, directly by an issuer under the North-Western Order, which is an exemption from registration requirements, with some conditions.

-Due Diligence Issues

-Exempt market securities may or may not have detailed disclosure depending on the exemption relied on so it is important for potential investors to ensure that they perform appropriate due diligence of their own (arguably this is necessary for any investment regardless of whether it is offered under prospectus or not).
-The following is a non-exhaustive list of some due diligence issues to address: